On $e$-cuspidal pairs of finite groups of exceptional Lie Type: Generalized -Harish-Chandra theory

 Recall the following classical result about the block theory of finite groups of Lie type.

 \begin{thm}[{\cite[2.2 Théorème]{Broue}, \cite[Theorem 3.1]{Hiss}}] Let $s \in G^{*F}$ be a semisimple $\ell'$-element.
 Then we have the following.\\

 \end{thm}

-Now, $e$-cuspidal pairs yield a refinement of Theorem \ref{Lusztigseries blocks}.
+Now, $e$-cuspidal pairs yield a refinement of the result above and enable us to paraemtrize the blocks occuring in the union in Theorem \ref{Lusztigseries blocks} (a).
 Let $e_\ell(q)$ denote the multiplicative order of $q$ modulo $\ell$.

 \begin{thm}[{\cite[Theorem 4.1]{Cabanes-Enguehardtwisted}}] Let $G$ be a connected reductive group defined over $\mathbb{F}_q$ with Frobenius endomorphism $F:G \to G$.
 Let $\ell$ be a good prime for $G$ not dividing $q$.
-Furthermore, assume that $\ell$ is different from 3 if $G^F$ has a component of type $^3\!D_4(q)$.
+Furthermore, assume that $\ell \neq 3$ if $G^F$ has a component of type $^3\!D_4(q)$.
 Let $s \in G^{*F}$ be a semisimple $\ell'$-element.
 If $e=e_\ell(q)$, then we have the following. \begin{enumerate} \item There is a natural bijection

 between the $\ell$-blocks of $G^F$ contained in $\mathcal{E}_\ell(G^F,s)$ and the $e$-cuspidal pairs $(L, \lambda)$, up to $G^F$-conjugation, such that $s \in L^{*F}$ and $\lambda \in \mathcal{E}(L^F,s)$, where $b_{G^F}(L, \lambda)$ is the unique block containing the irreducible constituents of $R_L^G(\lambda)$. \item If $B=b_{G^F}(L, \lambda)$, then $\operatorname{Irr}(B) \cap \mathcal{E}(G^F,s)= \{ \chi \in \operatorname{Irr}(G^F) \mid (L, \lambda) \ll_e (G, \chi) \}$. \end{enumerate} \end{thm}